The Platinum Collection (Blondie album)

 The Platinum Collection is a two disc compilation album of recordings by Blondie released by EMI/Chrysalis in 1994.
-The forty-seven track compilation contains the A- and B-sides of all singles issued by the band in the U.S. and the UK between the years 1976 and 1982 in chronological order, five demo recordings made before the release of their debut album including an alternative version of "Heart of Glass", as well as two 1994 dance remixes of their hits "Atomic" and "Rapture".
+The forty-seven track compilation contains the A- and B-sides of all singles issued by the band in the US and the UK between the years 1976 and 1982 in chronological order, five demo recordings made before the release of their debut album including an alternative version of "Heart of Glass", as well as two 1994 dance remixes of their hits "Atomic" and "Rapture".